Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Summary and Conclusions

 \section{Summary and Conclusions}

-In this paper, HOS in the superposed spectra of circular random matrices is studied.
+In this paper, HOS distributions of the superposed spectra of circular random matrices is studied.
 Currently, there are no such studies available on this topic.
-Here, we have studied HOS in $m=2$ to $m=7$ circular random matrices of the same class and same dimension.
-We tabulate the values of $\beta'$ for various $k$, for which the corresponding distribution is a best fit.
-We conjecture that for a given $m(k)$ and $\beta$, the obtained sequence of $\beta'$ as a function of $k(m)$ is unique.
-Our results can act as an additional litmus test not only to predict the true fluctuation characteristics but also to determine the number of symmetry blocks present in the Hamiltonian matrix, when the dimensions of the blocks are equal or nearly equal.
-As a consequence, we can determine whether the system is time-reversal invariant or not (with or without spin degree of freedom) and the number of symmetries present in the system.
-For a particular $k$ and $m$, the value of $\beta'$ is the largest for CSE and the smallest for COE.
-For a particular $\beta$ and $k$, as we increase $m$, the value of $\beta'$ decreases.
-For a particular $m$ and $\beta$, the value of $\beta'$ increases with an increase in $k$, and for lower values of $k$, most of the values of $\beta'$ are non-integers.
-In the case of CSE, the amount of deviation from the analytical distribution function is the largest among the three ensembles, and this occurs for some specific values of $m$ and $k$ that can be easily observed from the figures.
-We also observe from the plots that as we increase $m$, the distributions of the ratio for $k=1$ converge faster to the Poisson distribution compared to that of the spacing in all three ensembles.
+Here, we have studied HOS distributions in $m=2$ to $m=7$ circular random matrices of the same class and same dimension.
+The values of $\beta'$ for various $k$ are tabulated, for which the corresponding distribution $P(s, \beta')$ is the best fit according to the numerical method, the sum of difference between the cumulative distributions corresponding to the data and the theoretical distribution function, denoted as $D(\beta')$.
+We conjecture that for a given $m$ (or $k$) and $\beta$, the obtained sequence of $\beta'$ (using the method $D(\beta')$) as a function of $k$ (or $m$) is unique.
+Our results can act as an additional litmus test not only to predict the true fluctuation characteristics but also to determine the number of symmetry blocks present in the Hamiltonian matrix, when the dimensions of the blocks are equal or nearly equal and they belong to the same RMT symmetry class.
+As a consequence, we can determine whether the system is time-reversal invariant or not (with or without rotational symmetry and spin configuration of the system) and get the idea of symmetry structure of the system.